 Membership and operations

-- The Committee is made up of four voting members of the Board, including the Treasurer who serves as chair.
+- The Committee is made up of at least four voting members of the Board, including the Treasurer who serves as chair.

 - The Committee meets at least four times a year according to a pre-set schedule and at the request of the Committee chair.

 - The Committee operates within the guidelines governing Board of Directors Committees (CA-300).

 - The Network’s auditors must be informed of the Committee members’ names.